timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 will show you the message:
 `Results have been limited to 1000000 because the SQL row limit was reached`

-This means Grafana has decided not to display all rows returned by the query.
-To solve this problem, pre-aggregate the data in your query using TimescaleDB's `time_bucket` function.
+This means Grafana is not displaying all rows returned by the query.
+To solve this problem, pre-aggregate the data in your query using the TimescaleDB `time_bucket` function.
 With `time_bucket`, you need to add a new variable called `bucket_interval`.